rosin-project/rxros2/rxros2_py_examples/README.md

 This folder contains the RxROS2 Python examples.

-The purpose of the examples are to
+The purpose of the examples is to:

-1. demonstrate how a RxROS2 Python project is setup and build.
+1. demonstrate how a RxROS2 Python package is setup and build.
-2. demonstrate how a RxROS2 Python program is composed.
+1. demonstrate how a RxROS2 Python program is composed.

 The RxROS2 Python examples contains four notes.
 Two notes demonstrate how to construct a simple `talker` using either a class or the create_note function.
 The remaining two notes demonstrate how to create a simple `listener` again using either a class or the create_note function.